Intangible Cultural Heritage Days 2025 - Textile arts

 Vegetable dyeing workshop

 In this workshop, we explore the basics of indigo dyeing and shibori.
 Through folding, knotting and soaking, everyone creates unique patterns on fabric.
 The deep blue of the indigo gradually reveals itself on contact with the air, and intensifies with each new immersion of the fabric in the vat.
-A timeless moment, open to all, to experiment, create, and leave with a hand-dyed piece, entirely personalized.
+A moment out of time, open to all, to experiment, create, and leave with a hand-dyed piece, entirely personalized.

 Workshop free and without registration. -